 |Number of TV shows and films||About 2,100 TV shows, 24,000 movies|

-|Live sports streaming?
-(Y)||Yes|
+|Live sports streaming?||Yes|

-|Streaming quality||Up to 4K HD|
+|Streaming quality||Up to 4K Ultra HD|

-Amazon Prime Video supported devices
+Amazon Prime Video Interface

 Subscribers can watch Prime Video on any device that supports the service’s app, such as gaming consoles, mobile phones, and smart TVs.
-Other possibilities include via a browser on a computer or laptop.
-Prime Video is compatible with the following devices:
+Other possibilities include computer or laptop browsers.

 - Amazon Echo devices with a screen, such as Echo Show and Echo Spot